PSORIASIS Treatments Include:

 Alternative names: Chronic plaque, guttate, nummular/discoid, palmoplantar pustular, pustular, annular pustular, generalized pustular] – psoriasis, seborrhoeic dermatitis, sebopsoriasis.

 What causes Psoriasis?

-It tends to be intermittent in nature and is characterised by remission and ‘flare ups’.
-The causes of psoriasis remain unknown, but it can run in families and be brought on by illnesses, stresses or even some medications.
+Psoriasis tends to be intermittent in nature and is characterised by remission and ‘flare ups’.
+Psoriasis appears when the body replaces skin cells more quickly than usual, so the cells that appear on the surface of the skin are not fully mature.
+This is likely due to a problem with the immune system, but the exact causes of psoriasis remain unknown.
+Psoriasis can run in families and be brought on by illnesses, stresses or even some medications.
 Although there is no cure, the condition can be well controlled with medication.

 The severity of psoriasis varies a great deal from person to person, with some people experiencing it as a minor irritation, whilst for other people it can have a major impact on their quality of life.
 Severe psoriasis can cause low self-esteem, as well as the discomfort and pain that can occur with flare-ups of the rash.
 There are several clinical patterns of psoriasis (see pictures):

 - Chronic Plaque – The most common variant, it tends to occur on the extensor aspects of the elbows and knees and in the scalp.
 Skin changes include pink or red inflamed, thickened plaques with copious white scale (see image).

 - Sebopsoriasis – Similar to scalp psoriasis but can occur on the face, chest, armpits and groin.